 • Professor Richard Larson, MIT

-- Emergency Preparedness & the Five Dimensions of Meta-Leadership
+- Emergency Preparedness & the Dimensions of Meta-Leadership

-After-class complimentary networking activity: Boston Duck Tour and New England dinner dinner for students, traveling companions, and faculty (space available basis)
+After-class complimentary group/ networking activity: Boston Duck Boat Tour and New England Lobster (or other) dinner for participants, traveling companions, and faculty (space-available basis)

 - Local and Hazmat Emergency Planning and Response

 • Bill VanSchalkwyk, Director, MIT EH&S and Lieutenant, City of Groton Fire Department